-A variety of semester and January-term programs allow students the unique opportunity of entering another culture without pretense.
-Students interact with, blend with, and adapt to the people and culture of the place.
-Students return from off-campus programs with new perspectives, questions, understanding, and appreciation for the world.
+A variety of semester and January-term study abroad programs allow students the unique opportunity of entering another culture without pretense.
+Students will interact with and adapt to the people and culture of the place, returning from off-campus programs with new perspectives, questions, understanding, and appreciation for the world.
 They hunger to learn more about their own society and radiate a deeper love for the God who created this diverse world.

-Students are required to have completed one semester in residence at Taylor prior to applying.
+Students are required to have completed one semester in residence at Taylor prior to applying for study abroad programs.
 The process also includes an interview with the Director of Off-Campus Programs.

-Students interested in studying abroad must meet the following Taylor requirements:
+Students interested in studying abroad must meet the following requirements:

 - 2.75 GPA or above

 - Completion of program’s application material

 Students may attend more than one semester in an off-campus program; however, preference is given to students who have not studied abroad previously.

 Institutional financial aid applies only to the first semester of off-campus study.
 No financial aid (federal or institutional) will be awarded to students attending study abroad programs not offered through Taylor University.

 Questions About Studying Abroad?